Cases of Gifts or Loans Involving Common Legal Disputes Arising After Personal Relations CeasePage last modified: May 09 2022

 g.
 Whether there was an expectation or likelihood of repayment.

-After a couple within an unmarried relationship breaks up, a legal dispute over money provided during the relationship may occur.
-In such a situation, a presumption in law deems that the money, or other valuable thing, was intended as, and provided as, a loan and the requirement to prove that the money was other than a loan falls upon the recipient of the money.
+When a couple within an unmarried relationship breaks up, a legal dispute over money provided during the relationship may occur.
+In such a situation, a presumption in law deems that the money, or other valuable thing, was intended as, and provided as, a loan and the requirement to prove that the money was other than a loan falls upon the person who received the money.